 Many booklets and brochures are printed and bound using the saddle stitch booklet printing method.
 In this method, printed sheets are folded and then nested inside the other.
 Next, using wire staples, the pages are stitched together through the fold line.
 The staples that run along the spine pass through the folded line from the outside and are tied up between the centermost pages.
 As a result, you get an extremely professional-looking document that’s quite simple to create.
 But not everyone will agree.

 Despite its relative ease, someone trying his hands at graphic design for the first time will find saddle stitch booklet printing quite difficult.
-That’s because this printing and binding method need a page set-up different from other types of bound documents.
+That’s because this printing and binding method needs a page set-up different from other types of bound documents.
 Learn more about the booklet printing service here:

 In saddle stitch booklet printing, the order in which a reader reads the printed pages and how the pages are arranged while printing differs.
 This is due to what’s known as a spread.
 A spread refers to how the two consecutive pages of a book or document are laid out.
 When designing a digital booklet, you should ideally use a reader’s spread, which exhibits pages in the sequence they are meant to be read.
 Thus, in saddle stitch booklet printing, a reader’s spread will display the pages in the sequence they will appear to a reader.